domRiddle/ASF/FAQ.md

 **Yes**.
 ASF requires your account credentials in the same way as official Steam client does, as it's using the same method for Steam network interaction.
 This however doesn't mean that you have to put your account credentials in ASF configs, you can keep using ASF with `null`/empty `SteamLogin` and/or `SteamPassword`, and input that data on each ASF run, when required (as well as several other login credentials, refer to configuration).
 This way your details are not saved anywhere, but of course ASF can't autostart without your help.
 ASF also offers several other ways of increasing your **[security](https://github.com/JustArchi/ArchiSteamFarm/wiki/Security)**, so feel free to read that part of the wiki if you're advanced user.
 If you're not, and you don't want to put your account credentials in ASF configs, then simply don't do that, and instead input it as-needed when ASF asks for them.

 Keep in mind that ASF tool is for your personal use and your credentials are never leaving your computer.
-You're also not sharing them with anybody, which fullifies Steam ToS - a very important thing many people forget about.
+You're also not sharing them with anybody, which fullifies Steam ToS - a very important thing that many people forget about.
+You're not sending your details to our servers or some third-party, only directly to Steam servers operated by Valve.

 ***